 Tuning Spring Boot HikariCP for microservices

-Rapid incident resolution guide for HikariCP connection exhaustion, leak detection, and optimal pool sizing in containerized Spring Boot microservices.
-Covers exact application.yml parameters, JVM metrics, and validation commands to restore database connectivity under load.
+This guide is part of Spring Boot DataSource Configuration.
+It is a rapid incident resolution reference for HikariCP connection exhaustion, leak detection, and optimal pool sizing in containerized Spring Boot microservices.
+It covers exact application.yml parameters, JVM metrics, and validation commands to restore database connectivity under load when threads stall on HikariPool-1 - Connection is not available, request timed out after 30000ms.

 Key points for rapid triage: